-There have been no material changes in liquidity from our 2019 Form 10-K. The Partnership, and its subsidiaries, were in compliance with all covenants under their respective debt instruments as of March 31, 2020.
+There have been no material changes in debt from our 2019 Form 10-K, except for the amendment to the ABL Credit Agreement.
+See Note 9 ("Long-Term Debt") for further discussion.
+The Partnership and its subsidiaries were in compliance with all covenants under their respective debt instruments as of September 30, 2020.